vixon/gurk/README.md

     And I should see "this and that content"

 More information and examples can be found at the Wiki.

+## Running

+Gurk runs on top of rack.
+Rack is supported by almost all ruby servers.
+To run, just type in the following

+    rackup

 ## Templates